-Mature workers may look for employment for many reasons – you may want to start a new career, decide to work after retiring or face job loss late in your career.
+As a mature worker, you may have a range of reasons to look for employment – you may want to start a new career, decide to work after retiring or face job loss late in your career.
 Use these tips to make the experience a positive one.

 - Prepare yourself to look for work.
 Identify your marketable skills and abilities, and update your skills so that you can offer what employers are looking for.
 Consider additional education or training if necessary.
 Think about alternatives like self-employment, part-time or contract work.

 - Learn effective job search techniques.
 Use WorkBC to learn about jobs in demand.
 Power up your job search by using your personal networks and social media connections to make contacts and get referrals.
 Bring your resume up to date and research how to prepare for online or in-person interviews.